 Licensing Procedures

-Post-training, prospective dealers must apply for a dealer's license from the relevant gaming commission or casino control board.
+Prospective dealers must apply for a dealer's license from the relevant gaming commission or casino control board after training.
 Licensing requirements vary across states and countries.

 Background checks and, in some cases, drug tests are standard components of the licensing process.
 Failing these checks can preclude individuals from obtaining a dealer's license.